Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC)

 The School Counseling program also requires the following:

-Demonstration of Mastery Portfolio: After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency through LiveText and pay a fee to have the portfolio evaluated.
+Demonstration of Mastery Portfolio: After successfully completing supervision and mentoring and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.

 Exit Interview: An exit interview is conducted by a faculty mentor at the end of the program to determine that the CTC’s Standards have been met.
 All coursework, non-coursework requirements, and the exit portfolio must be completed and passed prior to the exit interview.
 Candidates must fill out the exit interview application found on the SOE Services MyBrandman site prior to participating in an exit interview by a faculty mentor.